 Many punchcards that obey the usual restrictions for tuck, in particular, may be used to create “random” mazes and mosaics, with color changes happening every two rows.
 Test swatches will show differences in surface texture, patterning, width, and height of the knit.
 It is useful to use clearly contrasting colors to study how the structure of the fabric is affected by different techniques.
 This test series explores the quality of the stitches created, along with using different knit carriage cam settings, although this repeat does not produce designs typical of either mosaics or mazes.

 The swatches were knit during a class demo, for easy visibility, not as studies for finished garments or accessories.
-They were produces on Brother punchcard KMs, with a single bed color changer.
-Electronic KMs advance a row for each pass of the carriage regardless of its beginning position/side, so such fabrics are produced more quickly and easily if an electronic and 2 compatible carriages are available for use.
-Yet another pattern variation would be to use opposing buttons for tuck/slip, that was not done in the samples below.
+They were produced on Brother punchcard KM, using a single bed color changer.
+Electronic KMs advance a row for each pass of the carriage regardless of its beginning position/side.
+As noted in later blog post shares, such fabrics are produced more quickly and easily if an electronic is available with 2 compatible carriages for use.